intellectualtech/Hockey-APP-Live/README.md

 - **Tools:** Android Studio, Gradle
 - **APIs:** [Add details if you use any hockey data APIs]
 - **Other:** [Add other tools or libraries if relevant: Retrofit, Glide, Room, etc.]
+- **Backend:**
+  **SQLite**
+  The application uses SQLite for the backend whereby the the users and teams details are stored in a database locally on the device being used, this is done using raw       SQLite via SQLiteOpenHelper in DatabaseHelper.

 ## License